Frequently asked questions

-Q Do you take on workers in the Agency on a short term basis?
+Q Do you take on workers on a short term basis?

 Q: Do you offer work experience opportunities?

 A: Yes a limited number.
-Many locations across the Agency assist school students who are looking for work experience.
+Many locations across the business assist school students who are looking for work experience.
 Where possible, we will arrange these placements for either one or two weeks’ duration.

 Q: How long does the recruitment process take from application to appointment?

-Q: Does Historic Scotland run a graduate scheme?
+Q: Does Historic Environment Scotland run a graduate scheme?

-Q: What does equal opportunities mean to the Agency?
+Q: What does equal opportunities mean to Historic Environment Scotland?

 Q: What training and development opportunities do you offer?

 A: We are highly committed to developing our staff.
 Staff are offered the opportunity to develop their skills through a huge range of internal and external developmental activities including training courses, e-learning, coaching and mentoring, job shadowing, secondments and out of office work experience.
 All promotion in the Agency is based on the fair and open competition principle.

 A; We have regional offices in Edinburgh, one in Stirling and one in Inverness and employ people throughout Scotland at our historic sites and properties.